RollingRabz/DE_TEST/03-data-engineering-skill-test/03-complex_data_transformation-test/README.md

 ## ETL_1

-- Run this command in terminal (pwd must be in this folder)
+- Run this command in the terminal (make sure the current working directory is this folder first).

 ```
 python ETL_1.py \